-Management performed a review of the recoverable amount on its investment in Anyang Jiutian because the subsidiary company was profitable and generated positive cash inflow from operating activities during the financial year.
-Management estimated the recoverable amount of Anyang Jiutian as at 31 December 2019 to be RMB257,570,000 (2018: RMB217,857,000).
-Accordingly, a reversal of impairment loss of RMB39,713,000 (2018: RMB15,000,000) is recognised in the Company's profit or loss in the financial year ended 31 December 2019.

-The above recoverable amount of Anyang Jiutian is determined from value-in-use calculations.
+In 2019, management performed a review of the recoverable amount on its investment in Anyang Jiutian as Anyang Jiutian was profitable and generated positive cash inflow from operating activities in the past financial years.
+A full reversal of the impairment loss of RMB 39,713,000 was recognised in the financial year ended 31 December 2019 to restate to its investment cost of RMB 257,570,000.
+The recoverable amount was determined based on value-in-use calculations using cash flow projections from forecast approved by management covering a six-year period.
 The key assumptions and inputs for the value-in-use calculations are those regarding the sales volume, gross profit margin and discount rate.
-The sales volume and gross profit margin are based on past performances and expectations developments in the market.
-Management estimates discount rate using pre-tax rates that reflect current market assessments of the time value of money and the risks specific to its industry.
+The sales volume and gross profit margin were based on past performances and expectations developments in the market.
+Management estimates the discount rate using pre-tax rate that reflect the current market assessments of the time value of money and the risks specific to its industry.
+The pre-tax discount rate applied to the cash flow projection is 17%.